 Wondering how to start a brewery?
 It’s an excellent idea.
 But you’ll need to be aware of the federal and state laws involved with this business model.
 And other things like equipment costs.
 There’s a lot to think about if you want to start a small business in the craft beer industry.

 Is Owning a Brewery Profitable?

 Any new business is concerned with the bottom line.
 A new venture in the brewing industry is no exception.
-Here’s some numbers budding entrepreneurs can mull over.
+Here are some numbers budding entrepreneurs can mull over.

-- There’s some headwinds.
+- There are some headwinds.
 The Brewers Association reported a 9% decline for craft brewers in 2020.
 That’s pandemic related.

 How Much Does it Cost to Start a Brewery?

 You need to spend money to start one of these small businesses.
 Many breweries will set you back $500,000 to $1 million.